shekkizh/shekkizh.github.io/_pages/about.md

 I'm in the job market for a research/postdoctoral position.
 Please send me an email if you think I'll be a good fit - I would be happy to discuss my research and aspirations. [[Research Statement](/files/Research_Statement.pdf)]

 Want to connect, collaborate, or chat about grad school, research, etc.?
-Schedule a meeting here: [Google Meet](https://calendar.app.google/VXEYajKQhJbhwspZ6){: .btn .btn--info}.
+Schedule a meeting here: [Google Meet](https://calendar.app.google/VXEYajKQhJbhwspZ6){: .btn .btn--info}

 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}